Darren Campbell

 Darren Andrew Campbell, (born 12 September 1973) is a British former sprint athlete.
 He was the sprint coach at Wasps Rugby Club for the 2015–16 season.
 He competed in the 100 metres and 200 metres, as well as the 4 × 100 metres relay.

 Campbell was a promising junior athlete and won a number of medals at the World and European Junior Championships.
 He spent two years away from athletics, playing professional football but returned in 1995, attending his first Olympics shortly afterwards.
 He began to compete as part of the British 4 × 100 m relay team and between 1997 and 2000 he won two World Championship medals, a gold medal at the 1998 Commonwealth Games, and set the European record in the event.
 Success also came in the individual events: he became the 1998 European Champion in the 100 m and won his first Olympic medal, a silver in the 200 m at the 2000 Sydney Games.
 In the 100 m he won silver at the 2002 European Championships and was the 2003 World Championships bronze medallist.

 Campbell formed part of perhaps Britain's most successful relay team – they won in the European Cup in 1999 and 2000, at the 2002 Commonwealth Games, and took the gold at the 2004 Athens Olympics (the first time a British team had done so since 1912).
 Campbell had also won a gold medal at the 2002 European Championships and a 2003 World Championship silver medal but had to return them when his running-mate, Dwain Chambers, tested positive for banned substances, sparking much animosity between the two.
 He won his last medal in 2006, again taking the relay gold at the European Championships, and he retired shortly afterwards.
 His personal bests of 10.04 s in the 100 m and 20.13 s in the 200 m were not prodigiously quick by elite global standards, but over his career he earned an impressive reputation as a 'championship' runner, saving his best for finals and collecting significantly more medals than his times alone would indicate.

-He now works with various Premier League football clubs, working with the players to improve their sprinting ability.
+Campbell now works with various Premier League football clubs, working with the players to improve their sprinting ability.
 He also regularly visits schools to promote sport among children, on behalf of the Youth Sport Trust, and he also recently appeared as a VIP guest at Sheffield Hallam University's annual Sports Ball held at Ponds Forge International Sports Centre.

 In September 2024, it was announced that Campbell had joined sports tech firm Feldspar as Global Track Strategy Director, to oversee the development and the testing of the company's cutting-edge sensor-enabled high-performance running track.